Statute of Limitations on Debt in Georgia: How Much Time Do Creditors Have to Sue?

 However, civil judgments that go against you may result in consequences that may allow the creditors to take action to recover what is owed.
-They may be allowed to garnish wages or repossess assets towards the recovery of unpaid debts.
+They may be allowed to garnish wages or take money from your bank account to recover unpaid debts.

 We always advise that you turn up at the court hearing of your case as absence could be interpreted as admission to being responsible for the debt.

 Given the complexities in the law, it is critical to contact a skilled and experienced attorney before making any written promise, making a partial payment, agreeing to a payment schedule, writing a promissory note, or anything that may be legally binding.

 This is critical to avoid resetting the multiple-year statute of limitations on your debt.

 If you owe money to a creditor, contact the law offices of Bournakis & Mitchell, P.C., today, and we may be able to provide legal advice on how the Georgia statute of limitations applies to your case.

 We have experienced bankruptcy lawyers in Rome who know all about oral contracts, written contracts, and fair debt collection practices.
 We may be able to help you deal with debt collection agencies, credit card companies, or any other creditors.